The 10 Best Natural Homemade Fertilizers For Indoor Plants

 Although you can use gelatin to boost several plants, it works particularly well for Boston ferns, African violets, and Monstera plants which have naturally large and lush foliage.

+To make this cheap and easy homemade fertilizer, dissolve a single packet of gelatin into 1 quart of water.
 You’ll need to use a mixture of warm and cold water for the solution to fully dissolve.
 For optimal growth, use the solution on your houseplants once a month.

 9. Cooking Water

-natural fertilizer for houseplants
+homemade fertilizer for plants

 Not only can leftover cooking water spice up a pasta sauce and steamed veggies, but it’s also an excellent homemade fertilizer as it contains surplus carbohydrates, calcium, nitrogen, and phosphorus.